hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 ## Rationale and alternatives

+There are two general questions:
+- What exactly is used as a Rich Schema object ID.
+Options:
+   - DID
+   - DID URL
+   - just a unique ID (UUID, etc.)
-Another approach is to consider every Rich Schema object as a DID DOC.
+- Whether we consider and/or store every Rich Schema object as a DID DOC.

 ## Unresolved questions
 1. Should we consider every Rich Schema object as a DID DOC?